os-js/manual.os-js.org/src/v3/guide/modules/README.md

 Workflow is similar to [local checkout](#local-checkout) or [Git submodules](#git-submodules), except that `package.json` does not reference local packages.

-Useful when maintaining a large set of overrided packages in a monorepo.
+Useful when maintaining a large set of overridden packages in a monorepo.

 > **[warning] It is highly recommended that you either manage your node installation with [nvm](https://github.com/creationix/nvm) or [modify you npm setup](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to prevent permission errors when using the npm link feature.**